JonZeolla/Lab/Beginner/README.md

 ## Step 2
 Crack the [Beginner Password Dumps](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Beginner/Password_Dumps) located under locally under SCIS_Password_Lab/Presentation_Materials/Beginner/Password_Dumps.

-### Mac
-1. Combine Hashcat and the password lists available under SCIS_Password_Lab/Presentation_Materials/.Storage/Lists (Don't forget to use your web brower and check out [Beginner/Downloads](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Beginner/Downloads)).

-### Windows
-1. Combine Hashcat and the password lists available under SCIS_Password_Lab/Presentation_Materials/.Storage/Lists (Don't forget to use your web brower and check out [Beginner/Downloads](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Beginner/Downloads)).

-### Linux
+### All OSs
-1. Combine Hashcat and the password lists available under SCIS_Password_Lab/Presentation_Materials/.Storage/Lists (Don't forget to use your web brower and check out [Beginner/Downloads](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Beginner/Downloads)).
+1. Combine Hashcat and the password lists available under SCIS_Password_Lab/Presentation_Materials/.Storage/Lists (Don't forget to use your web brower and check out [Beginner/Downloads](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Beginner/Downloads)) in order to crack the password dump.

 ## Step 3
 Improve on your cracking speeds by auditing the results of Step 2.

-### Mac
-1. Run [PassPal.rb](https://github.com/JonZeolla/Presentation_Materials/blob/Password-Cracking_2015-09-24/.Storage/passpal.rb) which can be used to speed up the time it takes to crack the dump and better understand the data.

-### Windows
-1. Run [PassPal.rb](https://github.com/JonZeolla/Presentation_Materials/blob/Password-Cracking_2015-09-24/.Storage/passpal.rb) which can be used to speed up the time it takes to crack the dump and better understand the data.

-### Linux
+### All OSs
 1. Run [PassPal.rb](https://github.com/JonZeolla/Presentation_Materials/blob/Password-Cracking_2015-09-24/.Storage/passpal.rb) which can be used to speed up the time it takes to crack the dump and better understand the data.